How to Promote Your Music on Spotify

 Sorting this is easy, just head over to https://artists.spotify.com/ and follow the steps to get started.

-The Spotify for Artists provides you with the ability to update your artist profile, find playlists to pitch to, manage audio and video ads and view the stats about your tracks.
+The Spotify for Artists provides you with the ability to update your artist profile, manage audio and video ads and view the stats about your tracks.

-Assuming you have this all up to date, let’s take a look at some of the key ways to build engagement.
+Assuming you have this all up to date, let’s take a look at some of the key Spotify promotion tips to build engagement.

 Keep Your Profile Up to Date